-The developed artificial cartilage last August by researchers at Duke University is ready to enter the phase of clinical trials.
+The developed artificial cartilage last August by researchers at Duke University is ready to enter the clinical trial phase.
 It could change the way we deal with knee osteoarthritis.

 A relief for millions of people

-Osteoarthritis strikes nearly one in six adults all over the world, causing pain and limitations in daily life.
-Current treatments such as painkillers, physiotherapy and corticosteroid injections are not always effective and, in some cases, the only remedy is knee replacement.
+Osteoarthritis strikes nearly one in six adults around the world, causing pain and limitations in daily life.
+Current treatments such as painkillers, physiotherapy and corticosteroid infiltrations are not always effective and, in some cases, the only remedy is a knee prosthesis.
 But this new artificial cartilage could offer a less invasive and more promising solution.

-The research team led by professors Benjamin Wiley e Ken Gall worked from the hydrogel.
-Synthetic cartilage is made from thin sheets of cellulose fibers impregnated with polyvinyl alcohol, a gelatin-like material that holds 60% water.
+The research team led by professors Benjamin Wiley e Ken Gall worked from hydrogel.
+Synthetic cartilage is made from thin sheets of cellulose fibers impregnated with polyvinyl alcohol, a gelatin-like material that can retain 60% water.

 Bionic cartilage

-In the tests carried out, the hydrogel proved itself 26% stronger in tension and 66% stronger in compression compared to natural cartilage.
-Also, the plant has shown itself to be three times more resistant to wear and deterioration, offering a lasting solution for those suffering from knee problems.
+In the tests carried out, the hydrogel proved to be 26% stronger in tension and 66% stronger in compression compared to natural cartilage.
+Furthermore, the plant has shown itself to be three times more resistant to wear and deterioration, offering a lasting solution for those suffering from knee problems.
 It seems appropriate to say that, more than a cure, this is a real upgrade.

-At the moment the implant is completing its experimentation phase on sheep by Sparta Biomedical, and clinical trials on humans are finally about to start.
-Hopefully, this revolutionary artificial cartilage could dramatically change the way we deal with knee pain and osteoarthritis, offering a more effective and long-lasting solution.
+The plant is currently finishing its testing phase on sheep by Sparta Biomedical, and clinical trials on humans are finally about to start.
+If all goes well, this revolutionary artificial cartilage could fundamentally change the way we deal with knee pain and osteoarthritis, offering a more effective and long-lasting solution.

 The future is painless

-If the clinical trials are successful, we could say goodbye to knee pain: there is still some work to be done, but the road seems clear.
+If the clinical trials are successful, we could say goodbye to knee pain: there is still some work to do, but the path seems clear.
 Follow the developments of this research: here are all the documents published in Advanced Functional Materials.